mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step9.md

 You can use the `--selector` flag to filter and find resources based on their labels.
 Let's see how that works.

-We just deployed some container pods in the frontend namespace and added different labels to these pods.
+We just deployed some pods in the frontend namespace and added different labels to these pods.
 Please allow a minute or two for the deployment to complete.

 Let's get all the pods with their labels by typing the command below:

 `kubectl get pods -n frontend --show-labels`{{execute}}

-Now, let's  find all the container pods that have the label `app:web` in the `frontend` namespace:
+Now, let's  find all the pods that have the label `app:web` in the `frontend` namespace:

 `kubectl get pods -n frontend --selector=app=web`{{execute}}